 - Those joining after age 30 are levied an entrance fee which varies with age and marital status.

 - Membership applications can be obtained under the Forms page on this website or at the CBF's office (see Q#13 below).

 - Yes.
 You, your spouse (if applicable) and your children living in your household, are covered.
 Children are covered until the age of 20 years, after which they need to take out their own membership to continue coverage.

 7. What are the cost savings by joining the CBF rather than

 paying my own funeral costs?

 - For all practical purposes, funeral costs in 2021 ran upwards of $12,000.00/death.
 By comparison, the CBF members have paid about $1974 in fees over the previous 14 years (2008-2021).
 That works out to about $141/year total.
 Going even further back, a 70 year old married couple, who have been members for 40 years, would have paid no more than $3500.00 total.
 That would add up to over 85% savings for 2 funerals/burials given 2021 costs.
 Even a single person would realize about 43% savings.

 8. If a member of my family becomes deceased, what do I do?

-- Call Foster & McGarvey Funeral Home at 780-428-6666, inform them you are members of the CBF and they will assist you through the necessary steps.
+- Contact Foster & McGarvey Funeral Home at 780.428.6666.
+Inform them you are members of the CIS Christian Burial Fund and they will assist you through the necessary steps.

 9. If I become divorced, is my ex-spouse still covered?